 These are cute and come in a little tin so they’re easy to keep organized. a teacher never has enough paper clips (bonus if you get the variety pack of binder clips as well!)

 Hall passes get notoriously chewed up as the year progresses.
 What I really like about these is that they come with a lanyard so there is less of a chance they will get misplaced along the student’s voyage (plus that means they don’t have to be touched in the bathroom….Lysol is also a good gift to give, just FYI!)

 So these are men’s socks, but I have to stay….most male teachers I know play a STRONG sock game.
-I knew one administrator that had all quirky socks and never wore the same pair twice in a school year.
+I knew one administrator who had all quirky socks and never wore the same pair twice in a school year.
 These are some basic school supply ones, but you can get all kinds of fun men’s socks out there.
 Don’t discount the ladies, either.
 The same pair can be found in ladies as well (along with a plethora of other fun socks, too).

 If you’ve ever had a teacher go off in telling some “battle stories”, chances are at some point in the middle they’ve said, “I could write a book!”.
 Well, now is their chance.
 This fun journal gives teachers the chance to write down the cute and funny things their students have said.
 This is a fantastic memento for them, especially when they have a class that has some great one-liners.

 There are a lot of options for teacher jewelry out there, but I love the ones that have these little sayings on them.
 They’re usually either some words of wisdom or expressions of gratitude, but they’re heartfelt and I love that.
 It is possible to say all of the things with one of these gifts.
 Again, many options to choose from.